 maybe I'm wrong!
 Maybe the new Deus Ex actually does take a stand on something.
 But only *the game* can do that.
 Not the marketing.August 2, 2016

 This isn't the first time the game has generated heated debate.
-Eidos Montreal's use of “,” another politically loaded term, to describe the segregation of augmented humans in the Mankind Divided game world also led to complaints that the game was appropriating real-world horrors for the purposes of PR.
+Eidos Montreal's use of “mechanical apartheid,” another politically loaded term, to describe the segregation of augmented humans in the Mankind Divided game world also led to complaints that the game was appropriating real-world horrors for the purposes of PR.

 It's possible that Mankind Divided will contribute meaningfully to the conversation about entrenched racism and the real-world violence it drives, but history tells us that's far from a given.
 On the one hand, gamers have fought a long-running battle for their medium to be taken seriously, and from that perspective difficult subject matter shouldn't be off limits.
 However, if developers treat raw, real life issues ham-fistedly, they should expect the same criticism that films and books receive.